Hosting Checker Tool

 Is the hosting checker completely free?

-Why might the result show Cloudflare instead of the actual host?
+Why does my result show Cloudflare instead of the actual host?

 Absolutely.
-Just enter your own domain name to verify what hosting provider appears in public records.
-This is especially useful after migrating to a new host.
+Enter your own domain to see what hosting provider appears in public records.
+This is especially useful after a migration — you can confirm that DNS has fully propagated to the new host before you decommission the old server.